-The Contract
+The Record

 What we keep.
 What we don't.

-The two sentences that matter most
+The three promises that matter most

 What is collected

-| Data | Stored where | When deleted |
+| What | Can we read it? | When deleted |

 |---|---|---|

-| Generation history entries (model used, question count, timestamp — for rate limiting) | Our database (EU region) | Preserved on both resets (anti-gaming rate-limit guard); deleted with account |
+| Generation history — which model wrote your letter, when, and how many questions went in.
+Bookkeeping for rate limiting; no content | Yes — bookkeeping only | Preserved on both resets (anti-gaming guard); deleted with account |

 That is the entire list.
 Anything not in this table is either not collected or lives only in your browser.